wp-plugins/combo-slideshow/readme.txt

 Donate link: http://www.3dolab.net/en/combo-slideshow
 Tags: slideshow, slide show, combo, slideshow gallery, slides, image, gallery, content, highlight, showcase, javascript, jquery, mootools, nivo, nivo slider
 Requires at least: 2.8
-Tested up to: 3.2.1
+Tested up to: 3.4.2
-Stable tag: 1.4
+Stable tag: 1.5
 The features of the best slideshow javascript effects and WP plugins:
 Blog posts highlights, image gallery, custom slides!

 == Description ==

-Combo Slideshow is a photo and image viewing mash-up plugin that integrates the features of the best javascript slideshow effects and WordPress plugins available on the net.
+Combo Slideshow is a photo and image viewing mash-up plugin that integrates the features of the best available javascript slideshow effects and WordPress plugins.
 It works natively in conjunction with the WordPress image upload and gallery system, through the javascript frameworks JQuery or MooTools.

 = Enjoy: =